Black Tea Benefits, Nutrition Facts and How to Prepare - Dr. Axe

 In addition, the theaflavin-3 was less toxic to the healthy ovarian cancer cells, which is awesome since many conventional anticancer drugs kill both cancerous and healthy cells.

-3. Helps Reduce Risk of Diabetes
+3. Helps reduce risk of diabetes

-Diabetes is an ever-growing chronic health problem around the world.
-A study published in the journal Diabetologia looked at tea (and coffee) consumption in relationship to the development of type 2 diabetes.
+A study published in the journal Diabetologia looked at tea and coffee consumption in relationship to the development of type 2 diabetes.
 The study involved 40,011 participants, and at the mean follow-up time of 10 years, the researchers found that 918 subjects had developed type 2 diabetes.

 They also found that drinking both tea and coffee was linked with a decreased risk of type 2 diabetes.
 Specifically, drinking black tea, at least three cups per day, reduced the risk of type 2 diabetes by about 42 percent.
-This makes black tea beneficial as part of a diabetic diet plan.

 In addition, a 2020 study found that the consumption of black tea worked to reduce blood sugar levels in both healthy and prediabetic adults.
 The results suggest that the polyphenols in black tea help reduce blood sugar about one hour after consumption.

-A meta-analysis published in 2009 found that drinking black or green tea daily may prevent ischemic stroke.
 Specifically, the researchers indicated that regardless of what country the subjects came from, the people who drank the equivalent of three or more cups of tea each day had an overall 21 percent lower risk of stroke compared to the subjects who drank less than one cup daily.

 All about black tea - Dr. Axe

-5. Relieves an Upset Stomach
+5. Relieves an upset stomach

 If you have an upset stomach and are experiencing diarrhea, then drinking black tea may be just the answer.
 The tannins present have a helpful astringent effect on the intestinal lining, which can help calm inflammation in the intestines and get the diarrhea under control.